spryker/oryx/docs/reactivity/introduction.md

 4. API responses are maintained in the service layer, to avoid duplicated requests (in parallel or sequence).
 5. (new) emissions of the data is exposed to the component.
 Oryx has standardized on observables (using rxjs), so that the application can operate on streams in a flexible way.
 6. The `AsyncStateController` observes (new) emission of the data stream.
-7. The controller requests an update for the component
+7. The controller requests an update for the component.
 8. The component re-renders the requested update (but not for other non-related parts of the application).